 Content.
-You should be creating it for your business-but what is it and what should you be creating?
+You’ve heard you should be creating it for your business-but what is it and what should you be creating?
 Content is basically anything you create online to provide value to your intended audience.
 This includes blogs, videos, social media graphics, podcasts and even emails.
 These create awareness around your business, build rapport and position you as an authority in your niche.
 The primary purpose of creating content is not to sell your products today, but to build a brand and earn the trust of your ideal customer or client, leading to purchases down the road.

 Now on to what to create…